binshops/laravel-blog/README.md

   - Other options include using [Disqus](http://disqus.com/) comments or disabling comments.
 - Includes unit tests.
 - Fires events for any database changes, so you can easily add Event Listeners if you need to add additional logic.
-- **< 5 minute install time** and your blog is up and working, ready for you to go to the admin panel and write a blog post - see full details below, but this is a summary of the required steps:
-   - install with composer,
-   - do the database migration, copy the config file over (done with `php artisan vendor:publish`)
-   - chmod/chown the `public/blog_images/` directory so featured images can be uploaded for each blog post
-   - and then add 1 method to your `\App\User` file (`canManageBlogEtcPosts()`
-   - __but please see the install instructions to get everything up and working__

-## Important notes

-1) Anyone who can manage blog posts (defined by the `canManageBlogEtcPosts()` method you add to your User model) can submit any HTML which is echoed out.
-This is a security issue.
-If you don't trust the content you should add a custom view and escape the blog content before echoing it, and set `use_custom_view_files` in the config to false.

-2) if `use_custom_view_files` is enabled in the config (which it is by default), it means that any post with a custom view file set (details in the docs) can include any file within `/resources/views/custom_blog_posts`, which blade will execute.
-This package gives no method to edit any file within that directory though.

 ## How to customise the blog views/templates